ggalliam/Olist-E-Commerce-Analysis/README.md

 <img width="845" height="450" alt="Screenshot 2026-04-23 at 11 03 03 PM" src="https://github.com/user-attachments/assets/3ff775c3-df25-441d-9472-7ba9f22e8c7b" />

-Multiple interesting observations are seen after looking at customer reviews and how they are correlated to the frequency of purchses.
+Multiple interesting observations are seen after looking at customer reviews and how they are correlated to the frequency of purchases.

 ## Key Findings